runsascoded/mf-pip-issue/README.md

 # botocore           1.23.37   # ❌
 ```

-`pip install awscli` upgraded `botocore` to a version that's incompatible with the already-installed `aiobotocore`.
+Here, `pip install awscli` upgraded `botocore` to a version that's incompatible with the already-installed `aiobotocore`.

 ## Workaround
-The simplest workaround I've found is to ensure Metaflow's `pip install awscli click requests boto3` command no-ops, by having *some version* of those libraries already installed.
+The simplest workaround I've found is to ensure Metaflow's `pip install awscli click requests boto3` command no-ops, by having *some version* of those libraries already installed in the image.
 They should also have consistent transitive dependency versions, otherwise `pip install` will "help" with those as well).

 ## Scratch
 These seem like the minimal Metaflow configs to submit to Batch (and reproduce the issue):